knexator/blog/_time_genres/glorified-undo.md

 This model of time travel assumes the [growing block view](https://en.wikipedia.org/wiki/Growing_block_universe), in which time is built moment by moment, with the 'active' growing part being by definition the present.
 It then asks a simple question: what if we could undo this growth?
 That is, if the universe is a growing stack of instants, remove the top layers of this stack.
 Once the removal of layers stops, new layers grow on top of the new present, overwriting the undoed history.
+In contrast to the [Spicy Undo](/time-genres/spicy-undo) model, nothing survives this undoing of history; only the player's memory, since they are external to the game world.

 This is a very natural and consistent model for time travel.
 There are no possible paradoxes: for example, an undoing-time maching can only take the universe to states it has already experienced, so you can't go back and kill baby-you (since there never has been a